Rafficer/linux-cli-community/USAGE.md

 If you specify a server name after `connect`, you can connect directly to the server of your choice:

-`protonvpn connect US-NY#6`
+`protonvpn cli connect US-NY#6`

 The server name can be written in several ways.
 For example, `usny6`, `us-ny-6` or `usny-06` are all valid formats.

 To connect to the fastest server, you can use the `--fastest` or `-f` flag:

-`protonvpn c --fastest`
+`protonvpn cli c --fastest`

-`protonvpn c -f`
+`protonvpn cli c -f`

 You can use the `--random` or `-r` flag to connect to a random server:

-`protonvpn c -r`
+`protonvpn cli c -r`

 There are several other variables to keep in mind when you want to connect to the “fastest” server.
 You can connect to the fastest server in a country, the fastest Secure Core server, the fastest P2P-enabled server, or the fastest Tor server.

 Fastest server in a country (replace UK with the code of the desired country, e.g. `US` for USA, `JP` for Japan, `AU` for Australia, etc.):

-`protonvpn c --cc UK`
+`protonvpn cli c -cc UK`

 Fastest Secure Core server:

-`protonvpn c --sc`
+`protonvpn cli c -sc`

 Fastest P2P/torrent server:

-`protonvpn c --p2p`
+`protonvpn cli c -p2p`

 Fastest Tor server:

-`protonvpn c --tor`
+`protonvpn cli c -tor`

 All connection methods (except the interactive menu) can be used with the `-p` flag to choose a transmission protocol.
 Possible values are either `TCP` or `UDP`.
 If that flag is not used, your connection will use the default transmission protocol you specified during the initialization:

 Connect to the fastest server with TCP:

-`protonvpn c -f -p TCP`
+`protonvpn cli c -f -p TCP`

 Connect to a random server with UDP:

-`protonvpn c -rp UDP`
+`protonvpn cli c -r -p UDP`

-To disconnect the VPN, you need to use the `disconnect` or `d` option:
+To disconnect the VPN, you need to use the `disconnect` or `d` argument:

-`protonvpn disconnect`
+`protonvpn cli disconnect`

-`protonvpn d`
+`protonvpn cli d`

-If you're having trouble with your connection, e.g., because you switched networks or your device woke up from sleeping, you can easily reconnect to the last server with the `reconnect` or `r` option:
+If you're having trouble with your connection, e.g., because you switched networks or your device woke up from sleeping, you can easily reconnect to the last server with the `reconnect` or `r` argument:

-`protonvpn reconnect`
+`protonvpn cli reconnect`

-`protonvpn r`
+`protonvpn cli r`

-If you want to see the status and information of your current connection, you can use the `status` or `s` option, which doesn't require root:
+If you want to see the status and information of your current connection, you can use the `status` or `s` argument, which doesn't require root:

-`protonvpn status`
+`protonvpn cli status`

-`protonvpn s`
+`protonvpn cli s`

 ![status-example](https://i.imgur.com/5tm5nOJ.png)

-If you want to change the settings you selected during initialization, you can do this with the `configure` option, just follow the prompts to change your username/password, default protocol and so on:
+If you want to change the settings you selected during initialization, you can do this with the `settings` argument, just follow the prompts to change your username/password, default protocol and so on:

+`protonvpn settings`

+![configuration-example](https://i.imgur.com/tHSkBxk.png)

+If you instead would preffer to make inline configuration changes, then you can make use of `configure`:

 `protonvpn configure`

-![configuration-example](https://i.imgur.com/tHSkBxk.png)

 ## Features